codypiersall/pynng/README.md

 Installation
 ------------

-On Windows and 64-bit Linux, the usual
+On Windows, MacOS, and Linux, the usual

     pip install pynng

 should suffice.
-Building from source is a little convoluted, due to some issues with the way the setup.py script is written.
-Nevertheless, it can be
-done:
+Note that on 32-bit Linux and on macOS no binary distributions are available, so [CMake](https://cmake.org/) is also required.

+Building from the GitHub repo works as well, natch:

     git clone https://github.com/codypiersall/pynng
     cd pynng
-    pip install .
+    pip install -e .
-    python setup.py build
-    python setup.py build_ext --inplace
-    pytest

-### Installing on Mac

-This project does not yet know how to build for Mac, because I don't have a Mac to test on.
-The tricky bit is letting cffi know the correct object file to link to, and ensuring whatever the Mac equivalent of -fPIC is set when compiling.
+(If you want to run tests, you also need to `pip install pytest` and `pip install trio`, then just run `pytest`.)

+pynng might work on the BSDs as well.
+Who knows!

 Using pynng
 -----------